NASA-JPL-Spacecraft-Analysis/downlink-analysis-scripts/transpire/README.md

 Need to be on a flight machine where chill tools(chill_get_products), chronos, and fsw dictionaries exist

 Inside the `transpire` folder:

+If on a flight machine(e.g. eurcits001):

+pip install -r requirements_eurcits001.txt

+During development locally I kept track of the specific versions of packages in the requirements.txt, but eurcits001 did not seem happy with those (probably because its running python 3.6) so I removed the version numbers and it was happy.
+Not sure what the official python version on those machines are supposed to be so I left it as is for someone else to fill out :).

 # Script Usage Instructions

 #### Load Data Products into OCS